 Should I Install a Heat Pump or Air Conditioner in Florida?

-The cool air may not be all gone just yet, but spring is certainly well on its way.
-When the heat wave hits, you know as well as we do that it’s going to last a while, so you might be in the market for a new cooling system.
-Only, there’s a problem: You’ve got tons of choices.
+The cool air may not be gone just yet, but spring is well on its way.
+When the heat wave hits, you know as well as we do that it will last a while, so you might be in the market for a new cooling system.
+Only, there’s a problem: you have tons of choices.

 A Quick Analysis: Heat Pumps vs. Central Cooling

 - Heat pumps cost less to operate over time.
 They’re much more energy-efficient, and overall they have an easier time doing their job, which adds up to a lower total cost of operation.

 Do I Need a Heat Pump in Florida?

-Florida’s climate makes heat pumps an ideal choice.
-While a Northern homes may need a furnace to crank out enough BTUs to heat the whole home during harsh winters, a heat pump is the right choice for many Florida residents.
+In Florida’s climate, heat pumps are an ideal choice.
+While northern homes may need a furnace to crank out enough BTUs to heat the whole home during harsh winters, a heat pump is the right choice for many Florida residents.
 Plus, a heat pump does double duty as a cooling solution during Florida’s hot, muggy summers.

 Contact a certified Orlando heating and cooling technician at 407-917-3759 today to find out if a heat pump is right for you.